Abacus school: Establishment

 Wealthy merchants, because of their substantial influence on public governments and their desire to educate their sons in commercial mathematics, initiated constructions of schools with the support of other parents.
 Communal governments then proceeded to attract abbaco masters from elsewhere, so as to avoid partiality and inevitable dispute, and to select the best according to qualification, age and salary request.
 They drew up contracts that specified the number of years an appointed master must work, the number of students he was allowed to teach, and the certain percentage of fees he was to return to the commune.
 Contracts usually ranged from twenty to thirty ducats or florins, depending on the currency used, for one to three years.
-In return, communes, would grant tax exemptions (full or half), rights to collect fees (tuition fees, textbook and school supply sales), and a house for personal use over and above the masters annual salary.
+In return, communes, would grant tax exemptions (full or half), rights to collect fees (tuition fees, textbook and school supply sales), and a house for personal use over and above the master's annual salary.

 Independent teachers could also be hired by the commune, but for lower wages.
 Most times, freelance masters were contracted by a group of parents in a similar fashion to that of communal agreements, thus establishing their own school if the number of students being tutored was significant in size.
 Abbaco apprentices training to become masters could also tutor household children and pay for their studies simultaneously.
 Upon graduation, however, apprentices were required to teach elsewhere for fear of stealing the master's students and income.